WorkflowForge Architecture

 The Forge (Static Factory)

-WorkflowForge is the main entry point providing factory methods:
+WorkflowForge is the main entry point; it exposes factory methods for workflows, foundries, and smiths:

 public static class WorkflowForge